Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 *obs: the fortran code is not well documented, so if you wish to use BayesApp, but your model is not implemented, do not hesitate to contact Andreas Larsen for questions or a collaborative project, andreas(dot)larsen(a)bioch(dot)ox(dot)ac(dot)uk.

 ## Citing the program
-If you BayesFit in your work, please cite:
+If you use BayesFit in your work, please cite:

 Andreas Haahr Larsen, Lise Arleth, and Steen Hansen (2018).
 Analysis of small-angle scattering data using model fitting and Bayesian regularization.
 J Appl Cryst, 51, 1151-1161.